google-deepmind/dm_env/README.md

     format of the actions consumed by an environment, as well as the observations, rewards, and discounts it returns.

+Please see the documentation [here][api_docs] for more information about the semantics of the environment interface and how to use it.

 ## Installation

 `dm_env` can be installed directly from our GitHub repository using `pip`: